davidhozic/discord-advertisement-framework/docs/source/logging.rst

     If the types are **Voice/Text** MESSAGE, then part of the log (to which channels it sent), is saved in the :ref:`MessageChannelLOG` table.

 :Attributes:
-  - |PK| id: int  - This is an internal identificator of the log inside the database.
+  - |PK| id: int  - This is an internal ID of the log inside the database.
   - sent_data: int - Foreign key pointing to a row inside the :ref:`DataHISTORY` table.
-  - message_type: int - Foreign key identificator pointing to a entry inside the :ref:`MessageTYPE` table.
+  - message_type: int - Foreign key ID pointing to a entry inside the :ref:`MessageTYPE` table.
   - guild_id: int -  Foreign key pointing to :ref:`GuildUSER` table.
   - message_mode: int - Foreign key pointing to :ref:`MessageMODE` table.
 This is non-null only for :ref:`DirectMESSAGE`.
   - dm_reason: str -  If MessageTYPE is not DirectMESSAGE or the send attempt was successful, this is NULL, otherwise it contains the string representation of the error that caused the message send attempt to be unsuccessful.